Kansas Wing Civil Air Patrol

 The Kansas Wing of Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Kansas.
 Kansas Wing headquarters are located in Salina, Kansas.
-The Kansas Wing consists of nearly 400 cadet and adult members at 9 locations across the state of Kansas.
+The Kansas Wing consists of over 400 cadet and adult members at 13 locations across the state of Kansas.

+History

+Kansas Wing of the Civil Air Patrol was organized under its first commander, H. Howard Wilcox, in December 1941.
+Wilcox led the Kansas Wing until September 1947, followed by Paul D. Threlfall to April 1950.
+A total of 30 individuals have led the Kansas Wing since its formation.

+The Kansas Wing assisted the neighboring Oklahoma Wing in their response to the 2013 Moore tornado by assisting with ground team photography of the tornado's path.